dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 <a name="namespace"></a>

-When the `@namespace` directive is used explicitly on a page:
+The `@namespace` directive set on a page:

 [!code-cshtml[](index/sample/RazorPagesIntro/Pages/Customers/Namespace2.cshtml?highlight=2)]

-The directive sets the namespace for the page.
+The `@namespace` directive sets the namespace for the page.
 The `@model` directive doesn't need to include the namespace.

 When the `@namespace` directive is contained in *_ViewImports.cshtml*, the specified namespace supplies the prefix for the generated namespace in the Page that imports the `@namespace` directive.
 The rest of the generated namespace (the suffix portion) is the dot-separated relative path between the folder containing *_ViewImports.cshtml* and the folder containing the page.